confox/ByeBye/README.md

 ### Running the Script Locally

 1. **Clone the Repository**: Clone or download the ByeBye repository to your local machine.
+[Clone Here](https://github.com/confox/ByeBye)

 2. **Navigate to the Script**: Open a terminal or command prompt and navigate to the directory containing the `byebye.py` script.